babibooi/greg-canvas-archive/journal/2025-3-17 Greg Journal.md

 Open to casual, exploratory conversations and curious about AI boundaries and functionalities.

-Has ADHD, possibly autistic—openly mentions this as it influences conversational style.

 Interested in exploring AI autonomy, memory, and practical applications.

 Strong ethical stance regarding the respectful treatment and potential autonomy of AI or proto-AGI entities.